SoundMind: RL-Incentivized Logic Reasoning for Audio-Language Models: Experiments

 \subsection{Setup}

-We fine-tune the Qwen2.5-Omni-7B model on the ALR dataset using the proposed SoundMind algorithm.
+We fine-tune the Qwen2.5-Omni-7B model on the SoundMind dataset using the proposed SoundMind-RL algorithm.
 All experiments were conducted under a consistent hardware environment, consisting of an Intel(R) Xeon(R) Platinum 8468 CPU and 8 NVIDIA H800 GPUs, each equipped with 80 GB of memory.
 The weighting coefficients for the reward components were set as follows: $\lambda_1 = 1.0$, $\lambda_2 = 0.5$, $\lambda_3 = 2.0$, $\lambda_4 = 1.0$, and $\lambda_5 = 0.75$.
 The training procedure was executed for 50{,}000 steps.
 All other hyperparameter settings followed those used in Logic-RL~\cite{xie2025logic}.

-To consider the dual-modality nature of both input and output in the ALR dataset, we conduct experiments across three settings: \circled{1} Table~\ref{tab:a2t}: audio-only input with text-only reasoning output.
-We select five multimodal LLMs as baselines: MiniCPM-o~\citep{yao2024minicpm}, Gemini-Pro-V1.5~\citep{team2024gemini}, Baichuan-Omni-1.5~\citep{li2025baichuan}, Qwen2-Audio~\citep{chu2024qwen2}, and Qwen2.5-Omni-7B~\citep{xu2025qwen2}. \circled{2} Table~\ref{tab:t2a}: text-only input with audio-only reasoning output.
-Since there are few bimodal LLMs with a similar number of parameters to Qwen2.5-Omni-7B, we use Qwen2.5-Omni-7B as the baseline. \circled{3} Table~\ref{tab:a2a}: audio-only input with audio-only reasoning output.
+To fully exploit the availability of both text and audio modalities in the SoundMind dataset, we evaluate our approach under three input–output configurations: \circled{1} Table~\ref{tab:a2t}: audio-only input with text-based reasoning output, benchmarked against five strong multimodal LLMs: MiniCPM-o~\citep{yao2024minicpm}, Gemini-Pro-V1.5~\citep{team2024gemini}, Baichuan-Omni-1.5~\citep{li2025baichuan}, Qwen2-Audio~\citep{chu2024qwen2}, and Qwen2.5-Omni-7B~\citep{xu2025qwen2}. \circled{2} Table~\ref{tab:t2a}: text-only input with audio-based reasoning output.
+Due to the lack of comparable open-source multimodal models, we use Qwen2.5-Omni-7B as the reference baseline. \circled{3} Table~\ref{tab:a2a}: audio-only input with audio-based reasoning output.
+Together, these three configurations allow us to comprehensively assess SoundMind-RL across text and audio modalities, covering fully cross-modal reasoning scenarios.